alackles/CMSC-150-WT-23/_pages/syllabus.md

 Metacognition has been repeatedly shown to enhance student independence and success ([1][biggs], [2][schraw]).
 Metacognition is literally "thinking about thinking"; what leads you to the conclusions you reach when you're learning a new topic?
 What assumptions are you making when approaching a new topic that might be helping or hurting your understanding?

 Ten weeks is a pretty short time frame to try to get really deep into metacognitive practices, so I really just try to incorporate reflection and revision into the course as much as possible.
-That's why one of our first labs is a revision of one of the other labs, and why all assessments can be revised and resubmitted at any time.
+That's why all assessments can be revised and resubmitted at any time.

 ### Ungrading